Ivar Jacobsen Norevik

 Ivar Jacobsen Norevik (26 March 1900 - 18 March 1956) was a Norwegian politician for the Labour Party.

 He was born in Lavik og Brekke Municipality.
 He was elected to the Norwegian Parliament from Nordre Bergenhus in 1945, and was re-elected on two occasions.
 Midway through the third term, he died and was replaced by Edvard Anderson Solheim.

-Norevik was deputy member of the municipal council for Kyrkjebø Municipality in the period 1937-1940.
+Norevik was a deputy member of the municipal council for Kyrkjebø Municipality in the period 1937-1940.